Action (firearms): Single-shot actions

-Single-shot actions operate only to ignite a cartridge that is separately set up ("in battery") for firing, and are incapable of moving the cartridge by itself.
-As the name implies, all single-shot long and short arms (unless multi-barreled) can only hold one round of ammunition and need to be manually reloaded after every firing.
-Historically, these are the earliest cartridge firearm actions to be invented.
+Single-shot actions operate only to ignite a cartridge that is separately set up ("in battery") for firing, and are incapable of moving the cartridge, itself.
+As the name implies, all single-shot firearms (unless they are multi-barreled) can only hold one round of ammunition and need to be manually reloaded after every firing.
+Historically, these are the earliest cartridge firearm actions invented.

 Breechblock

 Dropping block

 The dropping block are actions wherein the breechblock lowers or "drops" into the receiver to open the breech, usually actuated by an underlever.
 There are two principal types of dropping block: the tilting block and the falling block.

 Pivoting block

 In a tilting block or pivoting block action, the breechblock is hinged on a pin mounted at the rear (in contrast with tilting bolt, which is not hinged).
 When the lever is operated, the block tilts down and forward, exposing the chamber.
 The best-known pivoting block designs are the Peabody, the Peabody–Martini, and Ballard actions.

 The original Peabody rifles, manufactured by the Providence Tool Company, used a manually cocked side-hammer.
-Swiss gunsmith Friedrich Martini developed a pivoting block action by modifying the Peabody, that incorporated a hammerless striker which was cocked by the operating lever with the same single, efficient motion that also pivoted the block.
+Swiss gunsmith Friedrich Martini developed a pivoting block action by modifying the Peabody, which incorporated a hammerless striker that was cocked by the operating lever with the same single efficient motion that also pivoted the block.
 The 1871 Martini–Henry which replaced the "trapdoor" Snider–Enfield was the standard British Army rifle of the later Victorian era, and the Martini is also a popular action for civilian rifles.

-Charles H. Ballard's self-cocking tilting-block action was produced by the Marlin Firearms Company from 1875, and earned a superlative reputation among long-range "Creedmoor" target shooters.
+Charles H. Ballard's self-cocking tilting-block action was produced by the Marlin Firearms Company from 1875 and earned a superlative reputation among long-range "Creedmoor" target shooters.
 Surviving Marlin Ballards are today highly prized by collectors, especially those mounted in the elaborate Swiss-style Schützen stocks of the day.